 This project has the opportunity to raise public awareness of the issues affecting lowland raised bogs in the Central belt and peatlands in Scotland.
 Engaging with local communities, community groups and schools around Fannyside Muir will be a key part of outreach associated with the project.
 Through the project at least 50 young people will be engaged each year through educational events.
 As well as ecological and environmental benefits, the project will provide the local community with opportunities for volunteering and outdoor education.
 Opportunities may be provided for members of the public to visit the restoration site, hear about the project at community events and talks, and to take part in habitat management volunteer work.
 Volunteer training workshops will also be provided to help with monitoring activities.
 All outreach and communication actions will be coordinated with other local groups already raising awareness of the importance of peatland including North Lanarkshire Council, Forestry Commission, Cumbernauld Living Landscape, SWT, RSPB and the Bean Goose Action Group.

 4.1 Press releases and media

-A number of press releases, articles for newsletters and magazines, and social media posts were produced throughout the year to promote the work at Fannyside Muir and raise awareness of our peatlands.
-Guided visits were given to project stakeholders, project funders and interested parties including Martyn Day MP in February 2017.
+A number of social media posts including blogs and Twitter updates were produced throughout the year to promote the work at Fannyside Muir and raise awareness of our peatlands.

 4.2 Educational visits